ddecarle/eeb462-2024/LAB1_characterMatrices.md

 1. Start by opening the program Mesquite.

-Making the protein-only files will be easiest, so we’ll start with those.
+Making the protein-only file will be easiest, so we’ll start with that.

 2. Click File > Open File…
 - Select the coi-protein file